neilghosh/neilghosh.github.io/_posts/2021-11-30-Hosting-Imagemagick-Utility-In-Cloud-Run.md

 curl -v -F "density=75" -F "foo=@input.pdf" https://pdf-tools-b3zzuedwgq-el.a.run.app/upload --output output.pdf
 ```

 **Note - Since image conversion is a relatively heavy process, when I tried the default Cloud Run deployment configuration and use it, I got insufficient memory error.
-So I has to edit the cloud run app to have 1GB of memory instead default 512Mb.
+So I had to edit the cloud run app to have 1GB of memory instead default 512Mb.

 ** Next, we would try to implement the following.
-- Make this synchronous
+- Make this synchronous.
-- Use Cloud Storage instead if ephemeral storage
+- Use Cloud Storage instead if ephemeral storage.
 - Expose more knobs to the use control the quality of the conversion i.e.  contrast level.